rescrv/blue/macarunes/README.md

 `Loader` per location.
 The builder loads the root macaroon, recursively follows third-party caveats, loads each required discharge macaroon, and binds all discharges to the root before returning them.

+Loader locations are static trusted code capabilities: `Loader::location` returns `&'static str`, and `RequestBuilder` is keyed by those static strings.
+The public locations embedded in macaroons remain untrusted routing hints.
+They select among discharge mechanisms already registered in code; they do not create new mechanisms from macaroon data.

 ```rust
 use macarunes::{